 In Raccoon Creek pH values have improved throughout the watershed from baseline conditions (1994-2001) to 2006.
 Raccoon Creek mainstem, Hewett Fork and Little Raccoon Creek average pH values have increased from a range of 4.0-5.4 to 5.5-6.5.
-Sixty eight miles of stream are meeting water quality standards of pH >6.5 along the mainstem, Hewett Fork, and Little Raccoon Creek.
-Flint Run and Buffer Run pH values improved at their mouths.
+In 2007, 3.6 river miles in Hewett Fork, 24.6 river miles in Little Raccoon Creek, and 10 river miles along the mainstem of Raccoon Creek all met the pH standard (pH > 6.5)

-MAIS samples were collected throughout Raccoon Creek in 2006, these stations has been established as annual monitoring stations for macroinvertebrates.
+MAIS samples were collected throughout Raccoon Creek in 2007, these stations has been established as annual monitoring stations for macroinvertebrates.
 These sites will be used to track incremental changes in future years.